-Cameras are a fundamental component of modern day robotics platforms.
-They are one of driving factors for the reduction of cost and growing popularity of robotics.
-As the application of robotics platforms becomes more widespread in a growing variety of environments, the need for robust sensing in these environments is becoming exceedingly important.
-Specifically, a major challenge presented by the use of cameras is to improve the robustness of visual navigation algorithms.
-For example, in high-speed applications images captured by cameras can become blurry.
-In outdoor applications, wide ranges in lighting conditions can wash out important information in images as images can quickly become over- or underexposed.
-This is especially apparent for vehicles such as cars and trains entering and exiting tunnels, and drones transitioning from flight indoors to flight outdoors.
-Built-in auto-exposure algorithms that adjust for changes in illumination are typically developed to ensure that scenes captured are the best for viewing by humans.
+Cameras are a fundamental component of modern robotic systems.
+As robots become more widespread, the need for robust sensing is becoming exceedingly important.
+Specifically, there is motivation to improve the robustness of visual navigation algorithms.
+For example, in high-speed driving applications, images captured by cameras can become blurry.
+Outdoors, difficult lighting conditions can wash out important information when images are over- or underexposed.
+This problem is especially apparent for vehicles such as cars and trains entering and exiting tunnels, and for drones transitioning from flight indoors to flight outdoors.
+Built-in auto-exposure algorithms that adjust for changes in illumination are typically developed to ensure that captured images are the best for viewing by humans.
 This does not necessarily mean that the auto-exposure functions work well for computer vision applications.